Binge drinking is more common, and more dangerous, than you may think.

 There are many risks associated with binge drinking including memory loss, injury to yourself or others, dizziness, loss of coordination, diarrhea, vomiting, lack of judgment and even alcohol poisoning – which can be fatal.

-Through the evidence-based Australian guidelines to reduce health risks from alcohol (‘the guidelines’), the National Health and Medical Research Council (NHMRC) to provide clear guidance for Australians on reducing their risk of harm from drinking alcohol.
+Through the evidence-based Australian guidelines to reduce health risks from alcohol (‘the guidelines’), the National Health and Medical Research Council (NHMRC) provide clear guidance for Australians on reducing their risk of harm from drinking alcohol.

 To reduce the risk of alcohol-related harm over a lifetime, the NHMRC recommends drinking no more than two standard drinks on any day.